shini4i/argo-watcher/README.md

     Server -- "Report Result" --> Client
 ```

-## How It Works
+## How it works

-1.  **Trigger**: Your CI pipeline builds a new image and pushes it to a registry.
-2.  **Monitor**: The pipeline then runs the Argo Watcher client, telling it which application and image to track.
+1. Your pipeline builds and pushes an image, then runs the Argo Watcher client with the application and image to track.
-3.  **Update**: The image tag is updated in your GitOps repository, either by the Argo CD Image Updater or Argo Watcher's built-in updater.
+2. The tag is updated in your GitOps repository — by Argo Watcher's built-in updater, or by Argo CD Image Updater.
-4.  **Deploy**: Argo CD detects the change and starts deploying the new image.
+3. Argo CD syncs, while the server polls its API and streams the task's progress to the Web UI.
-5.  **Track & Report**: The Argo Watcher server continuously polls the Argo CD API.
-As the deployment progresses, it streams status updates to the Web UI and reports the final status (e.g., `deployed`, `failed`) back to the client.
-6.  **Complete**: The client exits with a status code that reflects the deployment outcome, allowing your CI pipeline to proceed or fail accordingly.
+4. The final status (`deployed`, `failed`, …) goes back to the client, which exits accordingly, and your pipeline proceeds or fails.

-## Getting Started
+## Getting started

 The fastest way to try Argo Watcher is the bundled Docker Compose stack.
 It runs the server, a Postgres database, the Web UI, and a mock Argo CD, so you can exercise the full task lifecycle locally without a cluster: